raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The table below indicates, for each of the three TLVs defined in this document, whether they are valid in each of ten different contexts.

-The first five contexts are requests from client to server, and the corresponding responses from server back to client:
+The first five contexts are requests or unacknowledged messages from client to server, and the corresponding responses from server back to client:

 * C-P - Primary TLV, sent in DSO Request message, from client to server,